-In Salesforce Marketing Cloud, all this behavioral information is stored in system-managed tables called Data Views, that store the last 6 months of interactions between customers and the content they receive through SFMC.
+In Salesforce Marketing Cloud, all this behavioral information is stored in system-managed tables called Data Views, which store the last 6 months of interactions between customers and the content they receive through SFMC.

 There are 23 listed Data Views (and 4 extra hidden) whose relationships can be found in the image below (or downloaded in high quality here):